 Digital circuits are particularly sensitive to ringing effects.
 Editorial credit: Dikiiy / Shutterstock.com

-When we’re talking about PCBs, or other electronic systems, ringing is a voltage or current output that oscillates like a ripple on a pond when it’s seen on an oscilloscope.
+When we’re talking about Printed Circuit Boards, or other electronic systems, ringing is a voltage or current output that oscillates like a ripple on a pond when it’s seen on an oscilloscope.
 The oscillation is a response to a sudden change in the input signal, like turning it on or switching.

 The oscillation often takes the output signal frequency out of tolerance on both the high and low end, and gradually smoothes out.
 The time it takes for the oscillations to fall within a tolerable error range is called the settling time.